cong78/etl-engine-module/README.md

 ## Introduction

-This helm chart define a common structure to deploy a Kubernetes job for an M4D module.
+This helm chart defines a common structure to deploy a Kubernetes job for an M4D module.

 The configuration for the chart is in the values file.